 - What are the policy limits of the opposing party and your own insurance coverage?

 Even these questions presuppose liability and causation issues.
 When the insurance company is ready to settle, the guidance of an experienced personal injury lawyer can be invaluable in deciding whether or not to accept a settlement offer.
-However, you can take a look at your case to get a basic understanding of what a fair offer from an insurance company might be.
+First, however, you can take a look at your case to get a basic understanding of what a fair offer from an insurance company might be.

 For a free legal consultation, call 800-537-8185